openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 will be be used for the voting for the first and second board members.

 The third board seat is earmarked to represent the Individual membership program.
 3 Platinum board members as well as 2000 members registered in the Individual membership program are required for it to activate.
-Candidate for the Individual Membership Director are to be nominated by voting members of the top-level committees of projects and the voting CPC members.
+Candidates for the Individual Membership Director are to be nominated by voting members of the top-level committees of all projects and the voting CPC members.
-Active members of the Individual Membership program would then vote via election system set by the CPC on the candidate of their choosing.
+Active members of the Individual Membership program would then vote on the candidate of their choosing via an election system set by the CPC.

 ## Section 9.
 Decision Making